 1. Generally within 5 years either side of retirement, for example, 55 to 70 years of age.
-However age is not a restriction, we have many clients retiring later, or even earlier than 55.
+However age is not a restriction.
+We have many clients retiring later than or even earlier than 55.

-3. Are respectful of advice, communicate ongoing changes in their life, and seeks input from a trusted adviser.
+3. Are respectful of advice, communicate ongoing changes in their life and seek input from a trusted adviser.

-4. Desires to learn more about money, so that they can participate in the decision making process, resulting in a clear understanding for financial choices.
+4. Have a desire to learn more about money, so that they can participate in the decision making process, resulting in a clear understanding for financial choices.

 5. We have a high number of clients that have a professional background, ie. Engineers, I.T, Medical and Academic careers.
 This is likely influenced by our evidence-based, scientific approach that professionals can relate to and feel comfortable with.